MuhammadAsharul/bookstore-mern/README.md

 # MERN Book Collection
-MongoDB, Expressjs, React/Redux, Nodejs

 This project is a simple application for managing book collections using MERN technology (MongoDB, Express.js, React, Node.js).

 ## Features

-- [x] Add new books to the collection
+- Add new books to the collection
 - View the list of books in the collection
 - Remove books from the collection